alikhtor/python_project/Note_Taking_App/README.md

 ### How I get it.

-If we have 3 notes, for exsample:
+If we have 3 notes, for example:
 1. To do some sports!
 2. Do some do some.
 3. No no nO NO No.